DynoSurf: Neural Deformation-based Temporally Consistent Dynamic Surface Reconstruction: Related Work

 \mypara{3D Shape Representation} Generally, 3D shape representation could be divided into two main categories, explicit and implicit, and these can be transformed into one another.
 The point cloud and triangle mesh are the two most commonly utilized explicit representations for 3D shapes in various applications \cite{qi2017pointnet, li2018pointcnn, zeng20173dmatch, hanocka2019meshcnn, feng2019meshnet}.
 Implicit representation utilizes an isosurface of a field to depict a surface.
 The Binary Occupancy Field (BOF) \cite{kazhdan2013screened, mescheder2019occupancy, peng2020convolutional, boulch2022poco} and Signed Distance Field (SDF) \cite{kolluri2008provably, liu2021deep, park2019deepsdf} are two prevalent implicit fields for representing shapes, both dividing the entire space into two regions, inside and outside the shape.
 The implicit fields could be approximated by a neural network, such as DeepSDF \cite{park2019deepsdf}, and SAL \cite{atzmon2020sal}.

-Given the shapes explicitly represented as point clouds or triangle meshes, diverse methods exist for their conversion into implicit representations \cite{niemeyer2019occupancy, kazhdan2013screened, kolluri2008provably, liu2021deep}.
+Given the shapes explicitly represented as point clouds or triangle meshes, diverse methods exist for their conversion into implicit representations \cite{niemeyer2019occupancy, kazhdan2013screened, kolluri2008provably, liu2021deep, koneputugodage2023octree}.
 Conversely, when transforming implicit shapes into explicit forms, Marching Cubes (MC) \cite{MARCHINGCUBE} and Marching Tetrahedrons (MT) \cite{nielson2008dual} stand out as the two widely used methods.
 Considering the detailed parts of shapes, DMTet \cite{shen2021deep} and FlexiCubes \cite{shen2023flexible} introduce offset for each tetrahedron or cube vertex, allowing their methodologies to effectively manage detailed shape components.

 \mypara{Non-rigid Shape Deformation} Deforming non-rigid shapes presents a challenge due to the high degree of freedom involved in controlling the shape deformation.
-To mitigate this, methods \cite{li2008global,li2009robust} employ an embedded deformation graph~\cite{sumner2007embedded} with local rigid properties for modeling deformation.
+To mitigate this, \cite{li2008global,li2009robust} employ an embedded deformation graph~\cite{sumner2007embedded} with local rigid properties for modeling deformation.
 During optimization, various geometric regularization terms, such as as-conformal-as-possible deformations \cite{wu2019global} and as-rigid-as-possible deformations \cite{yang2019global}, are incorporated to impart meaningful deformation.
-Recently, QNS \cite{yao2020quasi} and AMM \cite{yao2023fast} have developed the optimization methods to accelerate the optimization process.
+Recently, \cite{yao2020quasi,yao2023fast} have developed optimization methods to accelerate the optimization process.
 With the advancement of deep learning in 3D vision, numerous learning-based deformation methods have been introduced.
-DispVoxNet \cite{shimada2019dispvoxnets} represents source and target shapes using voxel grids, learning an offset field supervised by ground truth offsets.
-In contrast, FlowNet3D \cite{liu2019flownet3d} employs PointNet++ \cite{qi2017pointnet++} to predict offsets for each point on the shapes.
 CorrNet3D \cite{zeng2021corrnet3d} designs a symmetric pipeline to compute deformations between point clouds.
 RMA-Net \cite{feng2021recurrent} introduces a new deformation representation with a point-wise combination of several rigid transformations.
 NDP~\cite{li2022non} proposes a non-rigid motion representation using a pyramid architecture.